-Parent-teacher conference sessions will be scheduled twice a year during the first and third trimesters.
+Parent-teacher conference sessions will be scheduled twice a year during the first and second trimesters- dates for these can be found on the academic calendar.
 Parents will be notified via email regarding the schedule for parent-teacher conferences.

 Field Trips